PaulofSilva/b-Search/README.md

+# b-Search
-# b-Search is AstroGrep fork and is a Microsoft Windows grep utility.
+Is AstroGrep fork and is a Microsoft Windows grep utility.
 Grep is a UNIX command-line program which searches within files for keywords.
 AstroGrep supports regular expressions, versatile printing options, stores most recently used paths and has a "context" feature which is very nice for looking at source code.

+The program is currently being developed in Microsoft C# using .Net v4.0.

 Included Features
 - Regular expressions (Uses the standard Microsoft .Net Regular Expressions: Quick Reference)